Best daily deals

 Free Spotify vs Spotify Premium: Which one is better?

 And the winner is Spotify Premium!
 It’s pretty clear that Premium has more features than Free Spotify, but whether or not you’re willing to pay for a subscription depends on you, of course.
 If you can get a student, family, or duo membership, Spotify Premium isn’t too pricey, but if you’re still on the fence, Spotify has free month-long trials of Premium.
-Like most streaming services, the primary purpose of the free tier is to entice you to move over to the fully featured paid tiers, which can range from restricting features like forcing you to shuffle albums and playlists or hampering sound quality to a clearly audible level.
+Like most streaming services, the primary purpose of the free tier is to entice you to move over to the fully featured paid tiers, which can range from restricting features like forcing you to shuffle albums and playlists to hampering sound quality to a clearly audible level.
 That being said, you’ll still be able to get some casual listening out of Spotify’s free tier, so enjoy the tunes!

 Frequently asked questions about Free Spotify vs Spotify Premium